indriApollo/uba/README.md

  **Notes**

- Chest: the special arena chest will be randomly refilled with the content of items.conf after each round.
+- Chest: the special arena chest will be randomly refilled with the content of items.conf after each round.
 Theses chests can only be destroyed by their placer (most likely the admin)

- Slab: the special arena slabs are used as spawnpoints for the incoming players.
+- Slab: the special arena slabs are used as spawnpoints for the incoming players.
 These slabs can only be destroyed by their placer (most likely the admin)

- Wall: the arena wall can only be removed with worledit.
+- Wall: the arena wall can only be removed with worledit.
 This is to avoid that players can dig it and escape before the server checks for dig permission (lag)

+**Privileges :**
+- uba

+**Depends :**
+- default
+- worldedit
+- stairs

+**LICENSE**
+- lgpl 2.1